U.S. Military Recruiting Statistics

 Continued Struggles

 The Army missed its goal by 10%.
-The Air Force missed its target for the first time since 1999, falling 2,700 airmen short.
-Multiple branches lowered standards and raised age limits to expand the eligible pool.
+The Air Force also missed target for the first time since 1999.

 FY 2024